jensy/focosb.com/README.md

 ## How to contribute
 - Visit https://focosb.com and add businesses using the Google form
-- Look at the GitHub issues to help optimize and enhacne the website
+- Look at the GitHub issues to help optimize and enhance the website

+## Thank you